This is a review of the Ulefone Armor 3W rugged smartphone to see how suitable it is for hiking and wild camping purposes.

 The Ulefone Armor 3W rugged smartphone is a replacement for my trusty old Tough Phone Defender Pro, which is no longer available.
 I used the Defender Pro for all my GPS navigation, map reading, with Ordnance Survey mapping on the Memory-Map application.
 It was also used for all my photography and usual everyday phone usage over the last 3 years.
 I even had a photograph taken by the Defender Pro published in the TGO magazine.

 However, the battery of my Defender Pro was nowhere near as good as it once was (a problem when I can’t charge it often).
 I had managed to break the screen, compromising its waterproof qualities, whilst on my LEJOG walk.
 I was happy to replace the screen and battery, but my 20 year old son talked me into buying this new phone instead.
 He suggested it was better – and cheaper – than the Defender Pro.
 I had never heard of it!

 This review is based on using the Ulefone Armor 3W rugged smartphone for hiking and outdoor purposes in the UK.
-It will not be a comprehensive tech guide to all the phone’s features.
-I’ve added Ordnance Survey mapping on the Memory-Map application.
+It will not be a comprehensive tech guide to all the phone’s features (mainly because I have no idea what it all means).

 At the time of writing, Amazon is the only place you can purchase this phone in the UK.
 It was a lot cheaper than my old Toughphone Defender Pro.

 The Ulefone Armor 3W weighs 361 grams.
 This is quite a weight compared to the average mobile phone, if you’re a hiker carrying all your gear.
 But this should be mitigated by not needing to carry an extra power pack or solar charger.
 You also don’t need to worry that it will go flat on your hike.